immersive-web/webxr/spatial-tracking-explainer.md

 ### Click-and-drag view controls

 Frequently with inline sessions it's desirable to have the view rotate when the user interacts with the inline canvas.
-This is useful on devices without tracking capabilities to allow users to still view the full immersive scene, but can also be desirable on devices with tracking capabilities as a way to adjust the users view without requiring them to physically turn around.
+This is useful on devices without tracking capabilities to allow users to still view the full scene, but can also be desirable on devices with some tracking capabilities, such as a mobile phone or tablet, as a way to adjust the users view without requiring them to physically turn around.

 By updating the `originOffset` in response to pointer events, pages can provide basic click-and-drag style controls to allow the user to pan the view around the immersive scene.